sorrell/etlyte/README.md

 Watch the overview [video here](https://www.youtube.com/watch?v=jsrXv0dwnLI).

+**NOTE:** Because I'm still creating documentation and "recipes" for ETLyte (aka, there is scant documentation at the moment), feel free to contact me with any questions - cincyfire _at_ gmail.com

 ### General Usage
 To use ETLyte, you will want to take a look at the examples in the ExampleConfig folder.
 The general formula is: